 Our Geography Course List breaks down the courses that satisfy each requirement category (see below)

-For advising, you can make an appointment with Dr. Leslie McLees through the online scheduler or attend drop-in hours.
-For Spring 2018, drop-in hours are Thursdays from 11:30-12:30 in Condon 107C.
-You can also contact her at email@example.com for a response generally within one business day or to make an appointment if drop-in hours or house on the scheduler are not available for you.
+For advising, you can make an appointment with Dr. Leslie McLees through the online scheduler, which lists both hours available by appointment and drop-in hours.
+You can also contact her at email@example.com for a response generally within one business day or to make an appointment if drop-in hours or hours on the scheduler are not available for you.

 General Requirements for the B.A. or B.S. in Geography